thelfer/tfel/docs/web/singlecrystal.md

 The previous data structure has the following public members:

 - `np`: an array containing all the normals to the slip planes
-- `ns`: an array containing all the slip directions (unit vector based on the Burger's vector)
+- `ns`: an array containing all the slip directions (unit vectors based on the Burger's vector)
 - `mu`: an array containing all the orientation tensors
 - `mus`: an array containing all the symmetric part of the orientation tensors
 - `climb_tensors`: an array containing all the climb tensors (as